vwieczorek/civicforge/README.md

 ### 5. Positive Defaults (With Room for Critique)

 Start discussions and tasks with optimism and solution-orientation.
 Feedback should start positive before noting concerns.
-Dissent and frustration are welcome as long as it’s done respectfully.
+Dissent and frustration are welcome in dedicated spaces, as long as it’s done respectfully.

 ### 6. Quality Over Hype

 - Cite sources or give evidence for factual claims.
 - Write clearly and concisely without sacrificing nuance.
-- No clickbait, lazy posts, or misinformation.
+- No clickbait or misinformation.
 - Share context with outside content.
 - Stay on topic in focused threads.